Using Outdoor Musical Instruments to Improve Core Stability

 Playing a large musical instrument such as Xylophones or large sets of chimes such as Alto Diatonic Freechimes will encourage the child to reach, move their arms across their body, or play from one side of the body to the other—promoting communication between those two sides of the brain.
 With time, the child will spontaneously do this and the need to swap hands will reduce.

 Other activities that encourage crossing the midline include:

 - Painting a large space, like a fence or wall, using water and adult-size paintbrushes

 With each of these activities, the child should be encouraged to use one hand at a time.

 What about that child who struggles to grip their pencil, or pull up the zip on their coat?
-The gross motor skills used to manipulate the large mallets of an outdoor musical instrument could improve muscle tone and encourage a preference for a dominant hand.
-These large movements could then be gradually reduced to the fine motor skills required inside the classroom.
+The gross motor skills used to manipulate the large mallets of an outdoor musical instrument can improve muscle tone and encourage a preference for a dominant hand.
+These large movements can then be gradually reduced to the fine motor skills required inside the classroom.

-Outdoor music and play is great for building a child’s body awareness, engages the vestibular system (responsible for balance and spatial awareness) and increases the child’s confidence in movement.
-The large scale movements fostered during outdoor play help to improve a child’s proprioception – the ability to sense their bodies orientation and it’s relation to objects in their environment.
+Outdoor musical play is great for strengthening and building a child’s body awareness.
+It engages the vestibular system (responsible for balance and spatial awareness) and increases the child’s confidence in movement.
+Large-scale movements such as those required to play the instruments help to improve a child’s proprioception—the ability to sense their body's orientation and its relation to objects in their environment.

-Having instruments resistant to weather means that they can be left in the play space year round, enhancing continuous provision and allowing children to develop their skills in their independent learning time.
+Giving children access to outdoor musical instruments and environments that support musical freedom, interaction, and development—as well as the time to enjoy them—will aid their physical and mental well-being during their most rapid developmental period.
+Having instruments resistant to weather means that they can be left in the play space year-round, enhancing continuous provision and allowing children to develop their skills in their independent learning time.